How To Manage IBS in Children with Success

 How To Restore Your Child’s Gut Using FODMAPs Diet

-Bahee Van de Bor is a registered paediatric dietitian with 12 years of clinical experience at a world-renowned children’s hospital.
-Her practice is at Harley Street.
-If you need advice and support for suspected IBS from a children’s dietitian who has over 15 years working with children, then learn more about the IBS Kids Programme here.
+Bahee Van de Bor is a registered paediatric dietitian with 16 years of clinical experience.
+If you need advice and support for suspected IBS from a children’s dietitian who has over 15 years of working with children, then learn more about the IBS Kids Programme here.